 Bring a 4-6qt pot to medium heat.
 Add the olive oil, butter, onion, salt, and pepper.
 Saute the onion until it is soft, about 5-10 minutes.
 Add in the garlic and stir around for 1 minute.

 Once it is done cooking, carefully transfer the mixture to a blender (if you used whole basil- make sure to remove it before blending).
 Blend it until it is smooth.
 (If you have an immersion blender- go ahead and use it here).
 Transfer the soup back into the pot.
-Give it a taste and determine if it needs more salt, more sugar, more pepper, etc. Let it hang out on low for an additional 5-10 minutes.
+Give it a taste and determine if it needs more salt, more sugar, more pepper, etc. Simmer this on low for an additional 20 minutes uncovered.

 From here you can serve it as is.
-Or, you can add in 1/4 c heavy cream to make it velvety smooth.
+To step it up a notch, you can add in 1/4 c heavy cream to make it velvety smooth (this is my personal favorite).
 You can also leave it as is and make a soup bar with fixings like heavy cream, cheddar cheese, Parmesan cheese, croutons, chopped onions, ground beef, cut up grilled cheese sandwiches, fresh herbs, etc. It can really be served however you want it.

 This soup is very easy to make.
 It also freezes well and reheats perfectly.